Grange Hill series 29

 The twenty-ninth series of the British television drama series Grange Hill began broadcasting on 7 November 2005, before ending on 2 December 2005 on CBBC.
 It was later broadcast on BBC One in February and March 2006.
-The series follows the lives of the staff and pupils of the eponymous school, an inner-city London comprehensive school.
+The series follows the lives of the staff and Student of the eponymous school, an inner-city London comprehensive school.
 It consists of twenty episodes.